Neurlalink demo shows monkey telepathic typing | Digital Trends

 Neuralink owner Elon Musk said paperwork for human trials has been submitted to the U.S. Food and Drug Administration (FDA), which he claimed could lead to human trials of the company’s brain-implant technology “in about six months.”

-Neuralink, which Musk founded in 2016, is developing a system that directly links the human brain to a computer interface.
+Neuralink, which Musk helped to set up in 2016, is developing a system that directly links the human brain to a computer interface.
 It believes the technology, part of which is implanted directly into the brain, will one day allow the human mind to control gadgets and programs merely through thought, potentially opening up a whole new world for people with brain disorders and conditions such as paralysis.

 In April 2021, Neuralink demonstrated early trials of the technology by showing a monkey playing a game of Pong just by thinking about it.